rjsalvadorr/portfolio-v6/content/page/cv/index.md

 Toronto, Canada
 Core technologies -- Ember.js, Node.js, Express, Python, Cytoscape_

-- Worked on the UI for an inference engine that helped teams make decisions in extremely complex situations.
+- Worked on a data visualization UI for an inference engine that helped to uncover insights in complex networks.
 - Focused on improving the efficiency and usability of the UI, which interfaced with a data corpus collected through machine learning.
 - Integrated and maintained modules built by computer scientists and researchers.